 In special circumstances, a patient may require the surgery to take place in the hospital, in which case the Ministry of Health will cover the cost of the hospital bed.
 However, the payment for removal of teeth is the patient’s responsibility.
 Typically, the only persons who may qualify for Ministry of Health / OHIP coverage to remove teeth are those patients with;

 - Uncontrolled high blood pressure

 These situations require prior approval for payment from the Ministry of Health.

 For those who do not qualify for OHIP coverage, once a hospital surgery is booked, payment is required 2 weeks prior to the surgery date.
 Your insurance forms will be mailed to you on the next business day following surgery.
 Please note any refund as a result of a difference between the estimate and the amount will be made following surgery.
 If there is a balance owing between the estimate and the amount billed, we will contact you with the amount the following week.
-A fee of approximately $350 plus additional time units is required for all hospital general anesthetics, unless the procedure is OHIP approved.
 Upon booking, you will be provided with detailed information regarding payment of the anesthesia fee.